Battle of Pinkie: Prelude

 In an outdated chivalric gesture, the Earl of Home led 1,500 horsemen close to the English encampment and challenged an equal number of English cavalry to fight.
 With Somerset's reluctant approval, Lord Grey accepted the challenge and engaged the Scots with 1,000 heavily armoured men-at-arms and 500 lighter demi-lancers, led by Jacques Granado and others.
 The Scottish horsemen were badly cut up and were pursued west for 3 mi.
 This action cost Arran most of his cavalry.
 The Scots lost around 800 men in the skirmish.
 Lord Home was badly wounded, and his sons were taken prisoner.

 Later on the same day, Somerset sent a detachment with guns to occupy the Inveresk Slopes, which overlooked the Scottish position.
-During the night, Somerset received two more challenges from Arran.
+During the night, Somerset received two more antiquated challenges from Arran.
 One request was for Somerset and Arran to settle the dispute by single combat; another was for 20 champions from each side to decide the matter.
 Somerset rejected both proposals.